-Simon Fraser University respectfully acknowledges the Coast Salish peoples, including the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), q̓íc̓əy̓ (Katzie), kʷikʷəƛ̓əm (Kwikwetlem), Qayqayt, Kwantlen, Semiahmoo and Tsawwassen peoples, on whose unceded traditional territories our three campuses reside.
+Simon Fraser University respectfully acknowledges the Coast Salish Peoples, including the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), q̓íc̓əy̓ (Katzie), kʷikʷəƛ̓əm (Kwikwetlem), Qayqayt, Kwantlen, Semiahmoo and Tsawwassen Peoples, on whose unceded traditional territories our three campuses reside.

 In acknowledging all the land holders of shared territories, we take on the responsibility of reconciliation by understanding the truth and stories of these lands and the peoples’ relationships and responsibilities to these lands.

-You can take action by learning more about Indigenous peoples in B.C., exploring their visual culture and developing your positionality statement or land acknowledgement.
+You can take action by learning more about Indigenous Peoples in B.C., exploring their visual culture and developing your positionality statement or land acknowledgement.

 Important reconciliation and decolonization work is being done across SFU by individuals, teams and departments as the university continues to transform and become a leader in Indigenizing our curriculum.

 Upholding Truth and Reconciliation is one of the four priorities representing What's Next: The SFU Strategy's framework for action.
 In 2017, SFU began implementing 34 calls to action from the SFU Aboriginal Reconciliation Council’s Walk this Path with Us report.

 - Improving Indigenous faculty representation.
 SFU’s special program application with the B.C.
 Office of the Human Rights Commissioner for an additional targeted hiring of Indigenous faculty is in progress.Continued emphasis on scholarship programs, such as the Aboriginal Student Entrance Award and the Langara Admission Pathway, which has five dedicated awards.